Norrie, Colorado

 Norrie (also known as the Norrie Colony) is a census-designated place (CDP) located in and governed by Pitkin County, Colorado, United States.
-The population of the Norrie CDP was 7 at the United States Census 2010.
+The population of the Norrie CDP was 7 at the United States Census 2020.
 The Meredith post office (Zip Code 81642) serves the area.
 The CDP is a part of the Glenwood Springs, CO Micropolitan Statistical Area.

 History

 Norrie was originally settled in the late 1880s.
 It began as a camp for railroad workers building the Colorado Midland Railway route along the Fryingpan River.
 The workers harvested trees used in the railroad construction, and they made ice in the local ponds, ice used in the railroad's refrigerator cars.
-Now, many privately-owned summer cabins line the community's quiet streets.
+Now, many privately owned summer cabins line the community's quiet streets.

 Geography

 The Norrie CDP has an area of 0.487 km2, all land.

+Climate

+The weather station at Nast Lake is 3 miles (4.83 km) south-east of Norrie, at an elevation of 8,700 feet (2,652 m).